 Propagation in America

 Most of America’s Founding Fathers were part of Secret Societies, whether the Freemasons, the Rosicrucians or others.
-Some of them travelled to Europe and were well versed in the doctrines of the Illuminati.
+Some of them traveled to Europe and were well versed in the doctrines of the Illuminati.

 In another letter to Snyder, written a month later, Washington continued on the topic: